Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2019-09-05-Privacy-Policies-Mcworld.md

 How we use collected information
 -
-Mcworld.co may collect and use Users personal information for the following purposes:
+MineServer may collect and use Users personal information for the following purposes:

 To run and operate our app
 -